-

 What are the key steps in a cartel investigation?

 On receipt of a complaint or a leniency application, the DCCA will, in the preliminary investigation phase, gather more information on the matter to assess whether there is cause for initiating formal proceedings.
-Such additional information may be obtained by means of public sources and through conversations with the complainant, the undertaking under investigation or from its competitors or customers.
+Such additional information may be obtained by means of public sources and through conversations with the complainant, the undertaking under investigation of the cartel conduct or from its competitors or customers.
 Furthermore, the DCCA may gather information by carrying out a dawn raid (after having obtained a court order).
-During the initial phase, the DCCA’s investigation is often kept confidential until it has been decided whether to carry out a dawn raid or not.

-The DCCA usually keeps the undertaking under investigation informed of the status of the case and its investigations, and it will also be possible to obtain access to documents at any time during the formal cartel investigation.
+The DCCA usually keeps the undertaking under investigation informed of the status of the case and its investigations, and it will also be possible to apply for access to documents at any time during the cartel investigation.

-If the DCCA decides not to close the matter after the formal investigation phase, the DCCA will issue a statement of objections.
-The statement of objections is in essence a draft decision, and the undertaking under investigation is given a six-week deadline to provide its written comments.
-In addition, the undertaking will be given an opportunity to present its arguments in a 20-minute oral submission before the Council.
-Based on this, the DCCA will prepare the infringement decision, which will be presented to the Council for its approval when the undertaking’s comments, if any, have been received and implemented.
+If the DCCA decides not to close the matter after the formal investigation phase, the DCCA will issue a statement of objections with a six-week deadline for the undertaking under investigation to provide its written comments, and the undertaking will be given an opportunity to present its arguments in a 20-minute oral submission before the Council.
+Based on this, the DCCA will prepare a draft infringement decision which will be presented to the Council for its approval when the undertaking’s comments, if any, have been received and implemented.

 -